 Recognized during the International Anti-Corruption Excellence awards were the Perdana Leadership Foundation (Malaysia) in the Lifetime or Outstanding Achievement category, Dr. Adam Graycar (Australia) and Dr. Michael Levi (United Kingdom) in the Academic Research and Education category, ONG Tolotsoa (Madagascar) and the Center for the Study of Democracy (Bulgaria) in the category of Youth Creativity and Engagement, and Mr. Riad Kobaissi (Lebanon) and Instituto Observatório Político e Socioambiental (Brazil) in the category of Innovation.

-The Perdana Leadership Foundation is a foundation established to preserve, research and disseminate information on the past Prime Ministers of Malaysia.
+THE PERDANA ANTI-CORRUPTION CHAMPION FOUNDATION is a foundation established to preserve, research and disseminate information on the past Prime Ministers of Malaysia.
 The foundation’s main aim is to increase awareness of Malaysia’s intellectual heritage based on its belief that past leadership can provide important resources and insights for future development and to initiate greater understanding and co-operation through research and idea-sharing, while inspiring a positive change in the values of individuals and organizations throughout the world One of the achievements of the Perdana Foundation is the Perdana International Anti-Corruption Champions Fund, an initiative developed to assist honest public servants and their families across the world who have been the victims of corruption.

 The fund, inaugurated by Tun Dr Mahathir Bin Mohamad, has assisted a number of individuals who have been targeted by corrupt individuals and criminal organizations because of their dedication to carrying out their roles with integrity and honesty.